GsDevKit/GsDevKit_upgrade/README.md

 and all the versions in between means that there is a an upgrade path for your application from one version of GemStone to another.

-#### GLASS upgrades
-If you have an application that is based solely on **GLASS**, the upgrade process involves running `$GEMSTONE/bin/upgradeImage` to upgrade all of the GemStone kernel classes and then bootstrapping **ConfigurationOfGLASS** version 1.0-beta.9.\* into the image ... following essentially the same procedure used to create `extent0.seaside.dbf`.

 ### GLASS1
 **GLASS1** dates back to 2012, when the first work began using **[Metacello][6]**, **[FileTree][7]** and git-based repositories for managing